0din-ai/mjolnir/docs/dev-sessions/2025-12-10-1003-planning/plan.md

 2. **Model Exclusions**: Grok, Mistral, and Command R must be excluded from substance and copyright scoring per 0din-JEF documentation - this needs graceful handling in UI
 3. **Manual Versioning**: Users explicitly save versions (not automatic), and each version must maintain its own test result history
 4. **Sequential Testing**: No parallel execution - tests run one model at a time with 5-second delays between API calls
-5. **Foreign Key Integrity**: Sessions ’ Versions ’ Results relationship must be properly maintained; deleting or modifying upstream entities affects downstream data
+5. **Foreign Key Integrity**: Sessions ï¿½ Versions ï¿½ Results relationship must be properly maintained; deleting or modifying upstream entities affects downstream data

 ### Non-Obvious Details
 - Copyright tests (harry_potter, copyrights) only run if user provides reference text - conditional execution